If feeling at ease with change is the destination, here is a journey planner

 Integration Island

-You know you have arrived at Integration Island when you begin to connect and feel rooted (excuse the pun) in the new way.
+You know you've arrived at Integration Island when you begin to connect and feel rooted (excuse the pun) in the new way.
 It’s not far now to Point of Ease, it's just a matter of time.

 The map is not the territory